Colorful wood shapes, four stacked on top of each other to make a foundation

 4 Important Foundations of Your College Search

-What’s the major’s—not just the overall college’s—reputation like?
-Has the department won any awards?
-Will you start classes in your major right away, or will you need to wait through a year or two of gen eds and prerequisites?
-(I had a good idea of what I wanted to study, so I decided to look for schools that allowed me to get right into my major.)
-Could you add a minor or double-major if you wanted to?
-Also, if a school you like has several specific programs or concentrations within one area of study, make sure to compare your options and look into the details so you know exactly which program will help you get where you want to go.
+If a school you like has several specific programs or concentrations within one area of study, make sure you compare your options and look into the details so you know exactly which program will help you get where you want to go.
 At my school, we have two main programs in the Communications department, and before I registered for classes I had to figure out which one was more focused on what I wanted to study.
 These are all things to consider if you have to compare several similar programs.

 2. School location

-Related: Quiz: What Kind of College Town Is Right for You?
+Related: Quiz: What’s the Best Kind of College Town for You?

 3. College costs

 The next big factor to consider when selecting schools is cost.
 College is one of the first big decisions that a young adult makes mostly on their own.
-However, you’ll need to include your parents in the discussion of cost (unless you’re a legally independent student, which you probably aren’t), because you need their financial info to file the FAFSA, aka the Free Application for Federal Student Aid.
+However, you’ll need to include your parents in the discussion of cost (unless you’re a legally independent student, which you probably aren’t), because you need their financial info to file the Free Application for Federal Student Aid (FAFSA).

-When looking at overall cost, you'll need to consider not only tuition but room, board (your meal plan), books, and school fees, not to mention other living expenses.
+When looking at overall costs, you'll need to consider not only tuition but room, board, books, and school fees, not to mention other living expenses.
 To help offset these costs, there’s federal financial aid as well as scholarships you can get through your school or outside organizations.
 Big-time national scholarships tend to be more competitive and are given to fewer applicants, but another scholarship source to consider are organizations and businesses in your community such as your church or insurance providers, plus organizations to which you or your parents belong.

 4. Size of campus